 This information is not written back out in EXIF format when you save a modified JPEG image unless you first check the ✓ EXIF setting in the Preferences dialog.

-There's a very specific reason for this, and it is that EXIF is severely flawed, putting both your images and your personal security at risk.
+There's a very specific reason for this, and it is that the fundamental design of the EXIF format is severely flawed, which can put your images, your privacy, and even your personal security at risk.

-Wikipedia's EXIF article has a good discussion of the problems.
+Wikipedia's EXIF article has a short discussion of the problems.